SophiaLi20/Notes-app/README.md

 ### Back-end
 Choose one of the following:
-FastAPI: A modern, fast web framework for building APIs with Python Spring Boot: A framework for creating stand-alone, production-grade Spring-based applications in Java.
+FastAPI: A modern, fast web framework for building APIs with Python.
+Spring Boot: A framework for creating stand-alone, production-grade Spring-based applications in Java.